clavierbulb-green/JS-Etch-a-Sketch/README.md

 + Press the `CLEAR` button to clear the grid.

-+ Move the `GRID-SIZE` slider to change the number of squares on the grid *(This will also clear any squares that have been marked).*
++ Enter a number from 2 to 64 in the number input to change the number of squares on the grid *(This will also clear any squares that have been marked).*